cloudfoundry/cf_exporter/FAQ.md

   * Space information (id, name)
   * Total number of spaces

-### Known issues
+### What are the caveats when using this exporter?

-This exporter is known to require quite some resources on the `cloud_controller` since the queries include an `inline-relations-depth=2` API call, which basically dumps the `ccdb` and transforms it into `json` response.
-This may result in a very poor `cloud_controller` API performance.
-To prevent this, consider setting a reasonable `scrape_interval`.
+There are several collectors that require quite some resources on the `cloud_controller` and may result in a very poor CF API performance.
+To prevent this, consider setting a reasonable `scrape_interval` when using this exporter.

+* `Applications` collector: the query to get all applications includes an `inline-relations-depth=2` API call, which basically dumps the `ccdb` and transforms it into `json` response.

+* `ApplicationEvents` collector: the query fetches all events for ALL applications, and this may require sending some long queries.

 ### How can I get detailed application metrics like CPU & Memory?